 - 1. Press X/Y OFF - 2.
 Press GO to disable X and Y axis (Press STOP to cancel and send the carriage back to its Park position if you change your mind!) - 3.
 Move the lens assembly by hand to your desired location (remember to turn the Red Diode Pointer on as a visual locator aid) - 4.
-Press SET HOME to establish your new home position - 5.
-After you have set home, pressing the RESET button will move the carriage to its park position a short distance (approx.1/2 inch (12 mm)) to the front of where you set home. - 6.
-Once you are finished with your temporary home position, and want to restore the carriage to the upper left corner of the machine, press the Set Home key and the Reset key simultaneously.
+Press SET HOME to establish your new home position

+- 5. After you have set home, pressing the RESET button will move the carriage to its park position a short distance (approx.1/2 inch (12 mm)) to the front of where you set home. - 6.
+Once you are finished with your temporary home position, and want to restore the carriage to the upper left corner of the machine, press the Maint. key.
+The first menu choice is RestoreHomePos?
 Press the GO key and the carriage will move back and to the left to its normal upper left corner Park position.